Skip to Content

 • Island: Oahu | Population: 375,000+

 Honolulu is the capital and largest city in Hawaii.
 It’s located on the island of Oahu.
-When cruising from Vancouver to Hawaii, your cruise will end in Honolulu or begin here should you be sailing the reverse itinerary.
+When cruising to Hawaii, your cruise will end in there or begin here should you be sailing the reverse itinerary.

 On debarkation day, the airport is just 5-miles away from the cruise ship terminal, and easy to get there by taxi or airport shuttle.
 Should you be embarking in Oahu, Honolulu has two cruise terminals.